-A Facebook employee tied to Cambridge Analytica has quietly left Facebook
+A Facebook scientist tied to Cambridge Analytica has quietly left Facebook

 A Facebook psychology researcher who previously helped harvest millions of Facebook users’ profiles for the controversial Trump campaign contractor Cambridge Analytica has left the tech giant.

-In December 2015, when it said it first learned that a pair of Cambridge University researchers had sold harvested user data to Cambridge Analytica, Facebook began an investigation and demanded the data be deleted.
+In December 2015, when it said it first learned that a pair of Cambridge University researchers had sold the harvested user data to the election firm, Facebook began an investigation and demanded the data be deleted.
 Around the same time, it also hired Joseph Chancellor, one of the two researchers.

 On Wednesday, a Facebook spokesperson declined to explain when or why Chancellor had left the company, or to detail the results of any investigation into his work.
-“I can confirm that Joseph Chancellor is longer employed by Facebook, and we wish him all the best,” she wrote in an email.
-Chancellor did not respond to a request for comment.
+“I can confirm that Joseph Chancellor is no longer employed by Facebook, and we wish him all the best,” she wrote in an email.
+Chancellor, whom the company said worked as a quantitative researcher on its User Experience Research team, did not respond to a request for comment.

-Facebook has faced tough questions from lawmakers about Chancellor, whom Facebook said worked as a quantitative researcher on its User Experience Research team.
-After the scandal broke, he was put on leave by the company as it investigated his role, BuzzFeed reported in May.
-As recently as June, Facebook said it was still “investigating Mr. Chancellor’s prior work” according to written responses to Senators’ questions.
+Facebook has said little in response to lawmakers’ questions about Chancellor, who was also not mentioned on Wednesday when Senators questioned Facebook COO Sheryl Sandberg at a hearing on Capitol Hill.
+The company has not publicly held any employee accountable for the Cambridge Analytica episode, but after it became front page news, Chancellor was put on leave by Facebook as it investigated his role, BuzzFeed reported in May.
+As recently as June, the company said that it was still “investigating Mr. Chancellor’s prior work” according to written responses to Senators’ questions.

-His departure was mentioned by 60 Minutes on Sunday in an addendum to an April report about Aleksander Kogan, Chancellor’s senior collaborator, who has become a focus of the controversy.
-In March, when the story broke, Facebook said it was suspending Kogan and Cambridge Analytica from the platform for violating its terms of service.
+On Sunday, 60 Minutes first reported that Facebook “no longer employs Chancellor,” in an addendum to an April story about his senior collaborator Aleksander Kogan, the Cambridge University lecturer who has become a focus of the controversy.
+Kogan and Cambridge Analytica were suspended from Facebook for violating its terms of service in March, when a whistleblower revealed that the Facebook data had, in fact, not been deleted.
 Chancellor, however, still retains a Facebook account and, as of Wednesday, a company webpage.
-That page was no longer active on Thursday.
+By Thursday afternoon, that page was no longer active.
+(The New Yorker also confirmed Chancellor’s departure on Thursday.)

-Kogan, a research associate in the university’s department of psychology who himself has previously collaborated with Facebook on research, officially led the data harvest.
+Kogan, who himself has previously collaborated with Facebook on research, officially led the data harvest.
 But he said he “did everything with” Chancellor.
 The two were co-founders and equal co-owners of Global Science Research, or GSR, the company that Cambridge Analytica hired to gather the user data and analyze it for psychological traits.

 The exact nature of Chancellor’s work at Facebook is not clear.
 The company employs many in-house social scientists to better understand the psychology of its users using an unprecedented amount of data.
 When he was hired at Facebook Research in November 2015, according to a now deleted LinkedIn profile, Chancellor had been researching happiness and so-called pro-social behavior.
 At some point, he was assigned to virtual reality research, a hot topic for the Oculus-owning tech giant.

-Note: This story has been updated to reflect Facebook’s removal on Thursday of Chancellor’s company homepage, to mention the New Yorker’s report, and to specify Facebook’s minimal answers to lawmakers’ questions about him.